NYPL/engineering-general/on-off-board/github-org-management.md

 # GitHub Organization Management

 1. All new repositories and Teams should be created within the existing [NYPL](https://github.com/NYPL) Org, unless specifically called out in the Product Brief, BRD, or TAD.
 There should not be a need to create additional organizations outside of the NYPL Org or to add repositories within any of the other NYPL organizations, such as NYPL-Simplified.
 We are aiming to consolidate all extranneous orgs under the NYPL org.
-2. All active NYPL employees, this includes both FTEs and Contractors, who need Read, Write, or Admin access to NYPL repositories must be invited as a Member to the NYPL Org.
+2. All active NYPL employees, this includes FTEs, Interns, and Contractors, who need Read, Write, or Admin access to NYPL repositories must be invited as a Member to the NYPL Org.
 They should _not_ be added to any repository as an Outside Collaborator.
 3. NYPL employees can use an existing GitHub account created with a non-NYPL email address or create a new GitHub account using their NYPL email address.
 4. It is recommended, but not required, that their [profile](https://github.com/settings/profile) include an easily recognizable name.
 This allows us to manage Members more easily.
 5. Anyone who is part of the NYPL GitHub Org must enable two-factor authentication (2FA).